Fostering Healthy Congregations

 Ministers’ Moments: A Space for Authentic Conversation About Ministry

 Are you an actively serving authorized minister or lay pastor?
-On Tuesdays and Thursdays at noon you can join a Zoom call to connect with your Ministerial Staff and fellow clergy.
+On Tuesdays at noon CT you can join a Zoom call to connect with your Ministerial Staff and fellow clergy.
 These are public, non-confidential conversations for our active church leaders to check in and hold each other in a peaceful space, ask questions, and pray together in the midst of the COVID-19 (Coronavirus) pandemic.
+The conversation may focus on a certain topic as determined by the people present.

 Resources for Churches and Communities During the COVID-19 (Coronavirus) Pandemic